 Abstract

-The sericulture industry, with its eco-friendly and labor-intensive nature, serves as a vital livelihood source for rural communities.
-Jammu and Kashmir, endowed with a favorable climate, has a rich history of sericulture dating back to 1892.
+The sericulture industry, with its eco-friendly and labour-intensive nature, serves as a vital livelihood source for rural communities.
+Jammu and Kashmir, endowed with a favourable climate, has a rich history of sericulture dating back to 1892.
 The state was once a leading silk producer in India but now ranks fifth among traditional silk-producing states.
-Despite its decline in cocoon production, the state remains a vital contributor, producing approximately 1,000MT of cocoons annually, and sericulture continues to be a significant livelihood source for over 30,300 families The survey was conducted in Kathua, and Udhampur district of Jammu & kashmir during the month of (march-april), (may-june), (september- october).
-The survey was conducted with around 100-150 farmers and data was collected.
+Despite its decline in cocoon production, the state remains a vital contributor, producing approximately 1,000MT of cocoons annually, and sericulture continues to be a significant livelihood source for over 30,300 families.
 Biovoltine silk produced is well recognized on global context but even though having most congenial climatic conditions, the raw silk yield is quite low, the reason can be attributed to lack of awareness among farmers.
-There was strong need for collaboration between farmers and the extension workers for strengthening sericulture.To find the extent of knowledge I have randomly selected 50-80 farmers from each district (Udhampur & Kathua).
-The unique features of these district are its climatic conditions which suit the silkworm rearing.
-Farmers of these district did not carry out proper disinfection before and after the silkworm rearing as per the schedule.
+There was strong need for collaboration between farmers and the extension workers for strengthening sericulture.The survey was conducted in Kathua, and Udhampur district of Jammu & Kashmir during the month of March-April, May-June, September- October. with target population of 100-150 farmers.
+The unique features of these districts are its climatic conditions which suit the mulberry silkworm rearing.
+Farmers of these districts did not carry out proper disinfection before and after the silkworm rearing as per the schedule.
 The studies revealed that most of the farmers lack knowledge about disinfectants.
 It has been also observed that the few farmers did not have the knowledge about the preparation of disinfectant and method of spraying.
-In Kathua district, only 30% respondents have acquired training followed by 0 percent in Udhampur district.
+In Kathua district, only 30% respondents have acquired training followed by zero percent in Udhampur district.
 The overall percentage on training acquired in both district was 15 percent only.
-District wise data revealed that there was no information and knowledge regarding extension services in district Kathua as the overall extension participation in district Kathua was recorded (0%) followed by (85%) in Udhampur district.
-Maximum farmers have lack of knowledge about suitable temperature and humidity during different instars.
-Lack of awareness among farmers with regard to various aspects of silkworm rearing and mulberry production is the main reason of low productivity as compare with other district of state.
+District wise data revealed that there was no information and knowledge regarding extension services in district Kathua as the overall extension participation in district Kathua was recorded 0% followed by 85% in Udhampur district.
+Maximum farmers did not know about suitable temperature and humidity conditions during different instars.
+Lack of awareness among farmers with regard to various aspects of silkworm rearing and mulberry production is the main reason of low productivity as compared with other districts.

-Keywords: knowledge, awareness, constrains, adoption, sericulture.
+Keywords: adoption, awareness, constrains, knowledge, sericulture.

 Introduction

-Sericulture is a vibrant blend of tradition, art and regional identity.
+Sericulture is a vibrant livelihood option blended with tradition, art and regional identity.
 The culture surrounding sericulture , often called silk culture, encompasses more than the rearing of silkworms.
-It included the rich legacy of mulberry cultivation, the intricate techniques of cocoon rearing, the artisanal craft-mans of reeling and weaving silk threads, and the deep rooted community traditions passed down through generations (Gunashekhar et al. 2024).
+It included the rich legacy of mulberry cultivation, the intricate techniques of cocoon rearing, the craftmanship of reeling and weaving silk threads, and the deep-rooted community traditions passed down through generations (Gunashekhar et al. 2024).